leosac/access-control/src/modules/wiegand/Wiegand.md

 Example {#mod_wiegand_example}
 ------------------------------

-This is a example of Rpleth possible configuration for Rpleth module into Leosac:
+This is a example of configuration for the Wiegand module.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~.xml
 <module>